What are TO, TE, and TEP in Translation?

 - Translation only is suitable for internal documents and single-use content such as internal reports, presentations, social media posts, etc.

 - When you have a tight budget, or you are in a rush for the translation, Translation Only can be an acceptable option.

-2. Translation and Editing – TE:
+2. Translation and Editing – TE

-In the Translation and Editing level, your files are in good hands of two different linguists.
+At the Translation and Editing level, your files are in the good hands of two different linguists.
 The first linguist renders the contents from the source language to the target language.
 The second linguist reads the translated file and compares it to the source file to find possible errors and makes changes regarding the following factors: